missionpinball/mpf-docs/hardware/pkone/switches.rst

 .. image:: /hardware/images/pkone-extension.png

-The ``number:`` setting for each switch is its board's Address ID number in the PKONE chain, then the dash, then the switch input number.
+The ``number:`` setting for each switch is its board's Address ID number in the PKONE chain, then the dash, then the switch input number (1-35).

 .. code-block:: mpf-config